 Windows Dev Kit 2023

-Windows Dev Kit 2023 (code name “Project Volterra”) is the latest Arm device built for Windows developers with a Neural Processing Unit (NPU) that provides best-in-class AI computing capacity, multiple ports, and a stackable design for desktops and rack deployment.
-Purpose-built with everything you need to develop, debug, and test native Windows apps for Arm.
+The Windows Dev Kit 2023 (code name “Project Volterra”) offered Windows developers one of the first opportunities to support development and testing on a device with a Neural Processing Unit (NPU) that provides best-in-class AI computing capacity, multiple ports, and a stackable design for desktops and rack deployment.
+This dev kit was purpose-built to develop, debug, and test native Windows apps for Arm.

 Device specifics